jcheern/starter-hugo-academic/content/home/teaching.md

 *  Fall 2014 - Spring 2017
     *  Teacher's Assistant (For full list of courses see CV)
     *  Revised syllabi, wrote and graded assignments, quizzes, and tests, pulled reading materials, managed gradebooks, among other miscellaneous responsibilities for coordinating undergraduate courses

+## Course Evaluation Excerpts

+*  "The real-world application was well explained and the homework felt applicable to the course work and helped me better understand what we were talking about - not busy work.
+The professor was easy to reach and very helpful.
+His feedback was always encouraging and constructive."

+*  "Great teacher.
+Managed an asynchronous lecture well.
+Assignments were well developed and feedback was helpful."

+*  "The instructor covered the topics thoroughly and explained them very well.
+Also easy to reach and flexible."